Introduction

 How Does Moisture Affect Paint Adhesion?

-- Allow Sufficient Drying Time: Wait at least 24 to 48 hours after pressure washing, depending on conditions.
+- Allow Sufficient Drying Time: Wait at least 24 to 48 hours after pressure washing, depending on the conditions.

 Steps to Ensure Proper Drying Before Painting